GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/recipes.rst

 The option ``--drpkg ghostdr`` tells ``reduce`` to import the ``ghostdr`` data reduction package, in addition to the standard :any:`DRAGONS` packages.
-This
-will not be required in production, as ``ghostdr`` will be incorporated into :any:`DRAGONS` by Gemini.
+This will not be required in production, as ``ghostdr`` will be incorporated into :any:`DRAGONS` by Gemini.

 The ``@`` modifier tells ``reduce`` that the input file is, in fact, a list, and should be broken apart for reduction.
 If you were only passing a single FITS file to ``reduce``, you would leave the ``@`` modifier off.

+The last option (which is used below in :ref:`reduce-object-frame`) is the ``-p`` tag.
+This allows you to override the default parameters for a given reduction primitive.

 ``caldb``
 ++++++++++++++++